deMD/UmbracoContentApi/README.md

 Out of the box easy to use, full DI support and fast.

+#### Compatibility
+- The Umbraco Content Api 2.0.10 works with Umbraco 8.1.3+
+- The Umbraco Content Api 3.0.0+ works with Umbraco 8.7.0+

 #### Basic Usage:
 1. Download the package from [NuGet](https://www.nuget.org/packages/UmbracoContentApi.Core/)
 2. Install the package